 “Services provided by the landlord connected with the use or occupancy of a rental unit including, but not limited to: quiet enjoyment of the premises, without harassment by the landlord as provided in Section 37.10B; repairs; replacement; maintenance; painting; light; heat; water; elevator service; laundry facilities and privileges; janitor service; refuse removal; furnishings; telephone; parking; rights permitted the tenant by agreement…and any other benefits, privileges or facilities.”

-Usually the landlord provides services at the start of the lease.
-If the services are provided by a later agreement, they become included in the lease.
+Usually the landlord provides services to the inception of the lease and if they are included in the lease or if provided by a later agreement agreement, they become included in the lease.
 Once again, unless you can prove that he agreed (intended) to let you install the satellite dish, either by actual written agreement or perhaps a string of emails or texts, or witnesses to his agreement, it will be hard to prove that the landlord intentionally waived his right to make you take it down.

 Is the landlord estopped by his conduct from making you remove the satellite dish?